nvdb-vegdata/nvdb-api-client/README.md

 * The API version 2 is not yet released.
 This client is a work in progress.

 # How to build
 The repo contains the Gradle wrapper.
-The client is built running:
+Put simply, the client can be built and published to your Maven local by running:
 ```
-./gradlew build
+./gradlew pTML
 ```